koladev32/drf-simple-apikey/docs/authentication.rst

 the ``APIKeyAuthentication`` class, you can find the entity of the Api Key at ``request.user`` too.

-   It might be a little bit counter-intuitive, but we are looking for solutions to have something such as ``request.entity`` without having to disrupt the Django REST Framework authentication and authorization flow.
+   Working with `request.user` which might not necessarily be an `User` might be a little bit counter-intuitive, but we are looking for solutions to have something such as ``request.entity`` without having to disrupt the Django REST Framework authentication and authorization flow.
 If you have some ideas, feel free to open an issue